ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 I might sound like a hypocrite now as this website - webjeda blog - is not mobile first :sweat_smile: .
 I have changed the layout of the site several times.
 This is not the final design.
 I'm definitely going to implement it in the next design.

 ## Conclusion
 A decade ago there were no concerns for designing websites for hand held devices.
 But now looking at the technological progress, designers should be prepared to change over time.
-A designer should be ready to adapt to the changes.
-Designers should be ready to build web interfaces for **smart watches** or **Virtual Reality**.
+A designer adapt to the changes and be ready to build web interfaces for **smart watches** or **Virtual Reality**!